upcmd/updocs-content/logs/c0159_vvvvv.md

     =Task2: [task ==> sub_task:  ]
     Executing task stack layer: 2

+    --Step1: [
-    --Step1: [: inspect if the correct parameter has been passed in correctly without default value
+    inspect if the correct parameter has been passed in correctly without default value
     ]
     {
       Name: "",
       Do: {
         {
-          "name": "assert",
           "cmd": {
             "{{eq .aaa \"var_a_from_task\"}}"
-          }
+          },
+          "name": "assert"
         }
       },
       Dox: <nil>,